Risto97/desyrdl/README.md

-== DesyRDL
+## DesyRDL

-This tool generates outputs for an address space that is defined by one or many SystemRDL(TM) 2.0 input files.
+This tool generates outputs for an address space that is defined by one or many SystemRDL&trade; 2.0 input files.
 The address space could be made up of all the software-accessible registers and memory regions in an FPGA design, or just the registers of a single IP block.

-SystemRDL(TM) 2.0 is a standard released by Accellera Systems Initiative Inc that is meant to describe such an address space <<systemrdl>>.
+SystemRDL&trade; 2.0 is a standard released by Accellera Systems Initiative Inc that is meant to describe such an address space, see [\[systemrdl\]](#systemrdl).

 Outputs are based on templates.
 Writing your own should be easy.
 Provided with this package are templates and common files for the following outputs: